LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/07-DevOps practices/multiple_docker_containers.md

----
-id: multiple_docker_containers
-title: Composing Your Application With Multiple Docker Containers
+# Composing Your Application With Multiple Docker Containers
----
 ## Purpose:

 The purpose of this document is to outline how and when best to orchestrate the creation and linking of multiple containers using docker-compose.